dla-hubs/open-rfc-for-bim/content/about/_index.md

 &nbsp; &nbsp; &nbsp; &nbsp; A BIM standard is usually good at prescribing what it should be, but not how it can be applied in practice to do things better than before.
 For instance, BIM as implemented today is seen as nothing more than a box-ticking exercise or unnecessary overhead.
-Perhaphs, what have been prescribed are simply not good enough for the evereyda practices.
+Perhaps, what has been prescribed is simply not good enough for everyday practices.
 The platform challenges to change that by bringing together ideas and proposals that could make working with BIM more fun in the form of RFC.

 &nbsp;

 # Why RFC for BIM?

-&nbsp; &nbsp; &nbsp; &nbsp; RFC (Request for Comments) is a process widely used in software development to give an opportunity for the user community to comment on a new feature before it gets developed and implemented.
-A RFC doesn't necesary have to be written by the software developers themselves but by the actual users.
-Through the RFC process, the software developers can ensure that a new feature they work on is something benefitial for the wide part of the user community.
+&nbsp; &nbsp; &nbsp; &nbsp; RFC (Request for Comments) is a process widely used in software development to allow the user community to comment on a new feature before it gets developed and implemented.
+An RFC doesn’t necessarily have to be written by the software developers themselves but by the actual users.
+Through the RFC process, the software developers can ensure that a new feature they work on is something beneficial for the wide part of the user community.

 &nbsp;

-&nbsp; &nbsp; &nbsp; &nbsp; By bring the opinions of the communities togather, the platform aims to be a collective opinion leader in making BIM more usable and useful for the end users.
+&nbsp; &nbsp; &nbsp; &nbsp; By bringing the opinions of the communities together, the platform aims to be a collective opinion leader in making BIM more usable and useful for the end users.

 &nbsp;